Access requirements and limitations for the Splunk Cloud REST API

 Accessing the Splunk Cloud REST API

-Use the following URL for managed deployments.
+Use the following URL for Splunk Cloud deployments.
 If necessary, submit a support case to open port 8089 on your deployment.
+Please include the IP Addresses/CIDR Ranges you would like to have access from.

 Administrative role limitations